abhilshit/bookstore/README.md

 # Bookstore

-The bookstore app contains samples demonstrating how web services can be secured using
+The bookstore app is an Eclipse project of type Dynamic web application.
+It can be checked out and imported directly into Eclipse IDE.
+It contains samples demonstrating how web services can be secured using

 	1. HTTP BASIC Authentication
 	2. Custom Token Based Authentication v 1.0